eclipse-ibeji/freyja/docs/design/README.md

 ![Data Adapter Selector Sequence](./diagrams/data_adapter_selection_sequence.svg)

+### Service Discovery Adapter Selector

+The service discovery adapter selector is the core component responsible for managing communication with service discovery adapters.
+Rather than supporting a single service discovery adapter type in Freyja, the selector allows for the use of multiple service discovery adapters in priority order.
+This allows different discovery methods to be used to find different services, or allows fallback to another service discovery method (such as static configuration) in case the primary methods are unavailable.

+A shared instance of the service discovery adapter is passed to most adapter types so that they can leverage this functionality.
+The exception is the Data Adapters, which will have URIs that are already determined by the Digital Twin Adapter.

+The data adapter selector's main interface is the `get_service_uri` function, which accepts a service ID as an argument.
+Since service IDs may be different across different implementations of service discovery systems, it's recommended to make these as consistent as possible to avoid configuration churn when exchanging service discovery adapters.
+At minimum, a given service should be addressible by the same ID for every service discovery adapter that's used together in a Freyja application.

 ### Signal Store

 The signal store is the core component responsible for managing signal values.
 The signal store is considered to be the source of truth for which signals should be emitted, how they should be emitted, and what the most up-to-date value is for each signal.
 Each other core component interfaces with the signal store in some way to track, read, and write signal values.